ludelafo/panosse/.github/PULL_REQUEST_TEMPLATE/DEFAULT.md

 Please provide enough information so that others can review your pull request.

-You can skip this if you're fixing a typo or doing a small fix.
+You can remove this section if you're fixing a typo or doing a small fix.

 ## Related issue(s)